Once Upon a Time in High School

-Once Upon a Time in High School: The Spirit of Jeet Kune Do (Korean: 말죽거리 잔혹사) is a 2004 South Korean drama film.
+Once Upon a Time in High School: The Spirit of Jeet Kune Do (Korean: 말죽거리 잔혹사) is a 2004 South Korean action drama film.
 The background of the film is set in a high school in South Korea, 1978.
-The original Korean title literally means "cruel history of Maljuk street" and one of the filming locations was the present neighborhood of Yangjae-dong, Seocho District in Seoul.
+One of the filming locations was the present neighborhood of Yangjae-dong, Seocho District, Seoul.

 Synopsis

 Hyun-soo (Kwon Sang-woo), transfers to a school that is notorious for its poor outcomes and brutality.
 He joins a bottom-rank class and experiences violence by delinquents led by Jong-hoon (Lee Jong-hyuk), a stereotypical Korean bully.
-The teachers are depicted as authoritarian and brutal (as was common up into the 1970s).
+The teachers are depicted as authoritarian and brutal.
 On the bus, Hyun-soo sees and falls in love with Eun-joo (Han Ga-in).
 When schoolboys start teasing her, Hyun-soo takes the opportunity to gain her respect, even though it starts a riot.
 After the two are chased and caught in their hiding place, one of Hyun-soo's friends Kim Woo-sik (Lee Jung-jin), steps in and knocks out the attackers.

 A love triangle is formed between Hyun-soo, Woo-sik, and Eun-joo.
 One day, Hyun-soo notices Woo-sik and Eun-joo arguing.
 Despite his only achievement being sharing an umbrella with her, he meets her on a rooftop that night and they bond with each other while Woo-sik jealously observes them in secret.
 One day Hyun-soo and Woo-sik get in a fight over Eun-joo and their friendship ends.
 Woo-sik then humiliates and beats up Ham Jye-bok or "Hamburger" (Park Hyo-jun) who sells pornography to other students.
 Woo-sik then loses an intense fight with Jong-hoon on the rooftop and leaves the school, presumably having dropped out.